Image: Shutterstock

 Motherhood can be magical and deeply fulfilling, but it is also full of responsibilities.
 As your baby’s primary caregiver, mothers are tasked with the most important job of feeding the baby.
 This means breastfeeding the newborn until they are at least 6 months old.
 But this is easier said than done.
 Although breastfeeding is an age-old tradition that women have followed since the beginning of time, there are still several misconceptions related to this practice that even women today are susceptible to believing.
 This can be dangerous as false information can adversely affect both mother and the baby.
-These beliefs can make the mother abandon breastfeeding early or engage in breastfeeding the wrong way, making it difficult and painful for her.
-And this must be avoided at all costs as breastfeeding is vital to the baby’s health and an important way to strengthen the bond between mother and child.
+These beliefs can make the mother abandon breastfeeding early breastfeed the wrong way, making it difficult and painful for her.
+And this must be avoided at all costs as breastfeeding is very important for the baby’s overall health and an important way to strengthen the bond between mother and child.

 Here are 5 misconceptions about breastfeeding you shouldn’t fall prey to: